ritmatter/ByteMe/README.md

 ##### Palantir Hackathon, 7/26/14

-**Note: This proof-of-concept hack was conceived and written in a period of less than 7 hours.** For a better implementation for real-world usage, we are looking into designing a more general-purpose homomorphic compression scheme, taking inspiration from techniques such as airthmetic coding.
+**Note: This proof-of-concept hack was conceived and written in a period of less than 7 hours.** For a better implementation more applicable to real-world usage, we are looking into designing a more general-purpose homomorphic compression scheme, taking inspiration from techniques such as airthmetic coding.

 ## Summary